 Liability is not a word many sellers and manufacturers like to use or hear in a sentence containing one or more of their products.
 However, like it or not, product liability is major theme that, whether you make, sell, or lease a product, you should be well aware of.

 If a person is injured by a product because the product was misrepresented to that person, such as omitting to disclose a defect about the product, the distributor of that product can be held liable for intentional misrepresentation or fraud.
-If the product is assembled incorrectly, the product failed to be tested, or failures of due care are committed by the distributor of the product, that person can be held liable through an action of negligence.
+If the product is assembled incorrectly, the product failed to be tested, or failures of due care are committed by the distributor of the product, that person can be held liable through an act of negligence.

 Questions concerning strict liability and its implications on your product would be best left to an attorney to answer on a one on one basis.
-Regardless, hopefully this small introduction about product liability does help express the magnitude of product liability.
+Regardless, hopefully, this small introduction to product liability does help express the magnitude of product liability.
 Product liability is applicable to every product manufactured, sold, or leased.
-Therefore, product liability insurance at essential to all those who distribute products.
+Therefore, product liability insurance is essential to all those who distribute products.